Wisconsin Rapids, Wisconsin: Parks and recreation

+The Wisconsin Rapids Riverkings are a hockey team that is a member of the United States Premier Hockey League and won the Midwest Elite Championship in the 2016–2017 season.
+The Riverkings currently play their home games at the South Wood County Recreation Center.
+The Wisconsin Rapids Rafters are a collegiate summer baseball team formed in 2010 who are a member of the Northwoods League.
+The Rafters won the league championship in 2016.
+They currently play their home games at Witter Field.

 Education

 Wisconsin Rapids is served by Wisconsin Rapids Public Schools.
 Lincoln High School is the local public high school, serving grades 9 through 12.
 Assumption High School is a private Catholic high school.
 River Cities High School is an alternative to the local high schools.
 The city has two middle schools, Wisconsin Rapids Area Middle School (grades 6–8) and Central Oaks (Virtual) Academy (6–8).
 East Junior High was a junior high school for grades 8–9 before it closed after the 2017–2018 school year.

+Immanuel Lutheran School (4K-8th grade) is a Missouri Synod lutheran school that has won multiple national education awards.
 Good Shepherd Lutheran School (1–8th grade) and St. Paul's Lutheran School (3K–8th grade) are two grade schools of the Wisconsin Evangelical Lutheran Synod in Wisconsin Rapids.

 Mid-State Technical College, which has a campus in the city, offers vocational diplomas, and Lakeland University offers qualifications in academic subjects.

 McMillan Memorial Library serves Wisconsin Rapids and southern Wood County.
 McMillan was a Finalist for the 2019 National Medal for Museum and Library Service.